Lazullien/Perlin-Noise-Java-Simplified/README.md

 it resulted in the unexpected breakdown of the algorithm and becomes repetitive kinda like a sine wave, i spent too long trying to figure out what was wrong, do not do the same

-If you want more extreme terrain alongside the perlin noise generation check my repositaries, there should be one
+If you want more extreme terrain alongside the perlin noise generation check my repositories, there should be one